GiladShapira94/mlrun/docs/concepts/scheduled-jobs.md

 1. Remote workflows can only be performed by a project with remote source e.g git://github.com/mlrun/something.git, http://some/url/file.zip or http://some/url/file.tar.gz, you can set a project source with `project.set_source` method.
 2. For set workflow you can use `project.set_workflow` method.
+3. Example for a remote GitHub project see - https://github.com/mlrun/project-demo
 ```